simple-integrated-marketing/generator-craftplugin/README.md

 This assumes you have `nodejs`, `npm`, and `yeoman` installed already.

-1. Download & unzip the file and place the `generator-craftplugin` directory onto your dev machine
+1. Download & unzip the file and place the `generator-simplecraftplugin` directory onto your dev machine
-2.  -OR- do a `git clone https://github.com/nystudio107/generator-craftplugin.git` directly onto your dev machine.
+2.  -OR- do a `git clone https://github.com/nystudio107/generator-simplecraftplugin.git` directly onto your dev machine.
 You can then update it with `git pull`
-3. On the command line, from the root of the generator-craftplugin project (in the `generator-craftplugin/` folder), type: `npm link` to install the project dependencies and symlink a global module.
+3. On the command line, from the root of the generator-simplecraftplugin project (in the `generator-simplecraftplugin/` folder), type: `npm link` to install the project dependencies and symlink a global module.
 On some setups, you may have to do `sudo npm link --no-bin-links`
-4.  -OR- do an `npm -g install generator-craftplugin` to install it via npm (and thus skip the `npm link` step)
+4.  -OR- do an `npm -g install generator-simplecraftplugin` to install it via npm (and thus skip the `npm link` step)
-5. The generator folder should be named `generator-craftplugin`.
+5. The generator folder should be named `generator-simplecraftplugin`.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Requires Node version 4.0.0 or later.

 ## Usage

-To create a new Craft CMS plugin and use generator-craftplugin to scaffold it:
+To create a new Craft CMS plugin and use generator-simplecraftplugin to scaffold it:

     yo craftplugin

-generator-craftplugin will ask you a few questions:
+generator-simplecraftplugin will ask you a few questions:

 * **Plugin name:** - enter the name of your plugin
 * **Short description of the plugin:** - enter a short (around 120 characters or less) description of the plugin and what it does